SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Hisami unused attack animation has been added for her spell card.
  - Hisami vine count is capped at 140 to prevent crashing.
  - Zanmu skill and Ex attack require more meter to use.
+ - Zanmu skill is slower and range is decreased.
  - Bullet count is capped at 1200.
 This helps prevent slowdown in some situations.

 If you want to use this alongside my Th19StoryBalance patch,